Kitware/xaitk-jatic/docs/release_notes/pending_release.rst

 * Fix typing errors for newer `pyright` versions.

 * Updated git lfs to properly track large files in any directory.

+* Updated `scipy` hinge to be explicit for all supported Python versions